 10. Read our Events Guide posts to stay up-to-date.

-Every Wednesday evening we post a round-up of the best of Hoboken, Jersey City (and beyond) events happening on the weekend — some of which are great for making new friends.
+Every Wednesday evening, we post a round-up of the best of Hoboken + Jersey City (and beyond) events happening on the weekend — some of which are great for making new friends.
+Keep an eye out for our weekly events guide for fun happenings in the area.

 If you have any athletic ability, it’s the perfect outlet.
 If you don’t, it’s the perfect way to make new friends.
-Beyond Zog, check out other local intramural clubs that can be found locally here.
+Truly a win-win (just make sure the league you’re joining isn’t a competitive one if you’re not athletically-inclined).
+Beyond Zog, check out other local intramural clubs – like Hive Athletic — that can be found locally here.
+There are also some fun walking groups like Girls Who Walk Hoboken – who you can find on Instagram.

 12. Join a local club.